-- 1) Student-in-Ministry (SIM): This is a course during which students participate in the life of a church or institution for a minimum of 12 months and a maximum of 15 months. - 2) Summer Supervised Ministry: This is a course during which students participate in the life of a church or institution on a full-time basis for at least ten weeks (400 hours). - 3) Academic-Year Supervised Ministry: This is a course during which students participate in the life of a church or institution on a part-time basis for at least nine months (400 hours). - 4) Two-Year Supervised Ministry Year: This is a course during which students participate in the life of a church or institution on a part-time basis over two years, and full-time during the summer following the first year.
+- 1) Student-in-Ministry (SIM): This is a course during which students participate in the life of a church or institution for a minimum of 12 months and a maximum of 15 months. - 2) Summer Supervised Ministry: This is a course during which students participate in the life of a church or institution on a full-time basis for at least ten weeks (400 hours). - 3) Academic-Year Supervised Ministry: This is a course during which students participate in the life of a church or institution on a part-time basis for at least nine months (400 hours).
+(Richmond campus only). - 4) Two-Year Supervised Ministry Year: This is a course during which students participate in the life of a church or institution on a part-time basis over two years, and full-time during the summer following the first year at the setting.

-All supervised ministry courses must be approved in advance by the Office of Supervised Ministry and Vocational Planning.
-A listing of available positions (including parish and non-parish settings) for each of these courses is accessible online by clicking on "Internships and Placement" on the Union Presbyterian Seminary website, www.upsem.edu.
-Clinical Pastoral Education (CPE) earns supervised ministry credit and is explained in further detail below.
+All supervised ministry classes must be approved by the Office of Supervised Ministry and Vocational Planning before the course registration process can be finalized.
+A listing of available positions (including parish and non-parish settings) is accessible on the website of Union Presbyterian Seminary in the Supervised Ministry area.

-CPE101, 201, 301, and 401 Clinical Pastoral Education.
+Clinical Pastoral Education.
 Students develop skills that enable them to minister to persons in times of physical, emotional, and spiritual need.
 Clinical Pastoral Education programs include opportunities for group processing, individual conferences with a certified supervisor, and interaction with patients and their families as well as hospital staff.
-Although Union Presbyterian Seminary works with hospitals throughout the country, we are fortunate in the Richmond area to have two ACPE-accredited CPE programs available to our students.
-Interested students should contact the Office of Supervised Ministry and Vocational Planning in Richmond Hall.
+Although Union Presbyterian Seminary works with hospitals throughout the country, we are fortunate in both the Richmond and Charlotte areas to have ACPE-accredited CPE programs available to our students.
+Interested students should contact the Office of Supervised Ministry and Vocational Planning.

-Union Presbyterian Seminary will subsidize tuition charges assessed by CPE agencies to M.A.C.E. and M.Div. students taking the first unit of CPE, if the students are electing CPE for supervised ministry credit.
+Union Presbyterian Seminary will subsidize tuition charges assessed by CPE centers to M.A.C.E. and M.Div. students taking the first unit of CPE, if the students are electing CPE for supervised ministry credit.
 Th.M. students may also qualify for assistance with the prior approval of their departments in consultation with the Office of Supervised Ministry and Vocational Planning.
 Students in no other degree programs are eligible for subsidies.
-Summer session (10 weeks).
-Several options are also available during the nine-month academic year.